microsoftgraph/msgraph-sample-angularspa/tutorial/02-create-app.md

 In this section you'll create the user interface for the app.

-1. Open the `./src/styles.css` and add the following lines.
+1. Open **./src/styles.css** and add the following lines.

     :::code language="css" source="../demo/graph-tutorial/src/styles.css":::

 1. Add the Bootstrap module to the app.
-Open `./src/app/app.module.ts` and replace its contents with the following.
+Open **./src/app/app.module.ts** and replace its contents with the following.

     ```typescript
     import { BrowserModule } from '@angular/platform-browser';